Search This Blog

 Before discussing the events of WM30, we must first briefly cover the events from just months prior at the 2014 Royal Rumble.
 This Rumble is best known for its overwhelmingly negative crowd response during the Randy Orton vs. John Cena match, as well as the final minutes of the Royal Rumble, when Dave Batista made a surprise entrance at number 28.
 Fans nearly melted down in the arena and on social media (including WWE Hall of Famer Mick Foley) when entrant #30 was not fan-favorite Daniel Bryan but Rey Mysterio.

 As a response to vocal fan backlash, the main storyline after Royal Rumble went from focusing on Batista to instead focusing on Daniel Bryan.
-Triple H, and the "The Authority," considered Bryan a B+ player and made it obvious the WWE brass felt the same way.
+Triple H and the "The Authority" considered Bryan a B+ player and made it obvious the WWE brass felt the same way.
 It was hard to tell exactly what was a work and what was a shoot here because clearly, that's how Vince felt about Bryan before the Royal Rumble.
 Perhaps Vince planned this all along and we fell for it, but, I think if anything, McMahon understands what the audience wants.
 Sometimes he digs his heels in (Roman Reigns), but for the most part, Vince agrees with the old saying, "Give the fans what they want."

 Someone leaked the planned Wrestlemania card, and it showed Bryan facing Sheamus in an opening match.
 Again, whether this was planned or not has yet to be determined.
-Fans finally had had enough, and begun HIJACKING shows with chants, beach balls, and boos.
+Fans finally had had enough and began HIJACKING shows with chants, beach balls, and boos.
 They would ruin matches by not paying attention or by entertaining themselves with different chants.
 Fans would clearly rattle some wrestlers who weren't used to the fans revolting.
 In one definitely scripted storyline event, Daniel Bryan even brought fans into the ring and refused to leave until his voice was heard.

 Vince and the WWE had no choice but to change plans for April.